 561.833.7888 (main) | 561.835.7555 (direct)

-In her role as the Patron Engagement Assistant, Kim provides administrative support to the entire Patron Engagement team, as well as coordinating Palm Beach Opera’s volunteer program.
+In her role as the Patron Engagement & Events Coordinator, Kim provides administrative support to the entire Patron Engagement team, as well as coordinating Palm Beach Opera’s volunteer program.
 Born and raised in South Florida, Kim attended the University of Miami where she earned her Bachelor of Music degree in Music Business and Entertainment Industries.
 She is an accomplished oboist, and has had a lifelong love of the arts.
 Kim joined Palm Beach Opera after spending several years working in the legal field, and considers her association with the Palm Beach Opera as a privilege to promote and support the arts in her community.

 561.833.7888 (main) | 561.835.7557 (direct)